mrazza/path-data/README.md

 You can query the API via your web browser by navigating to a valid endpoint.
 For example the [9th street station realtime data](https://path.api.razza.dev/v1/stations/ninth_street/realtime).

 A simple web app using the realtime arrival data can be found [here](https://jsfiddle.net/qkp7g8ze/embedded/result/).

+# Versioning

+New fields and features will continue to be added to `v1` of the API.
+No fields will be removed and no breaking changes will be made to `v1`.
+Any breaking changes will result in a version number increment and the previous API version will run along side the new version for at least 30 days.
+There are a number of external consumers of this API.